Dust and Grass

 None of us enjoys being reminded of our mortality.
 We all know people who are so afraid to hear bad news from a doctor that they refuse to go for a checkup even when they know they need medical attention.
 Likewise we also know folks who shun funerals lest they be confronted with the grim reality that all of us will someday die.

-The prayer found in Psalm 39 seems quite appropriate for today’s study: “Yahweh, make me know my end and the measure of my days.
+A prayer found in Psalm 39 seems quite appropriate for today’s study: “Yahweh, make me know my end and the measure of my days.
 Let me know how transient I am” (Ps.
 39:4).
 Only when we embrace our mortality will we fully appreciate and rejoice in the immortality and spiritual vitality promised us in Christ by a heavenly Father whose everlasting love never fails us.